Facebook Tips for Writers: Profiles vs. Pages

 You already know that writers with significant social media followings can be more desirable to agents and publishers.
 Since Facebook is still the market leader in the digital space — ahead of Twitter, Instagram, and Pinterest, for now — that makes it as good a place as any to begin your marketing strategy.

 For writers, the question then becomes whether to have a Facebook Page or Profile — and there is a very distinct difference between the two.
-Every user by default has a Profile, which is also known as a “personal timeline” and is intended for the personal use of an individual.
+Every user by default has a Profile, intended for the personal use of an individual.
 A Page, on the other hand, is used for commercial purposes, such as marketing a brand, product, or a public figure, such as an author.

 With few exceptions, I have advised almost every writing client I have worked with to create a Page rather than a Profile.
 Here's a quick breakdown of the benefits of each, from a writer's perspective.